-The Ray Society was founded in 1844 to honour the name of John Ray (1628-1705), one of the most eminent and influencial naturalists of his time.
+The Ray Society was founded by George Johnston in 1844 to honour the name of John Ray (1628-1705), one of the most eminent and influential naturalists of his time.
 Ray published works on birds, mammals, fish, insects and plants, bringing order to the chaotic mass of names in use by contemporary naturalists.

-The Ray Society publishes books on natural history with special, but not exclusive reference to the flora and fauna of the British Isles.
-To date 173 books have been published.
+The Ray Society is not about John Ray himself but exists to publish books on natural history with special, but not exclusive reference to the flora and fauna of the British Isles.
+To date, 178 volumes have been published.

 This volume, number 180, has now been published.
 It is available now to order from the web site.

 Retail price is £150 + £9 p&p.
 It is available to members at the concessionary price of £80 + £9 p&p.
 Members' price to purchase more than one copy is £120.

 Ray Society volumes are available to members at very reduced prices.
 Concessionary sales, limited to one per member are usually about half the retail price.
 Further sales to members are 20% off the retail price.
 There is a standard charge of £9 p&p per order on all sales.